 - The Student Affairs Office has a number of counsellors at the central administrative level.
 These include student psychologists, who can help you with personal problems of a psychological nature, and study advisors.
 The Student Affairs Office also provides a number of study skills courses throughout the year.
-Information about all these services can be found on the RU website (http://www.ru.nl/currentstudents/) under "Counseling".
+Information about all these services can be found on the RU website (http://www.ru.nl/currentstudents/) under "Guidance and advice".

-- Information regarding changes to the programme and the programme itself can be found on the Blackboard sites for each course.
-Make sure you check blackboard regularly for the latest notifications regarding important announcements, information sessions, events and curriculum information.
+- Information regarding changes to the programme and the programme itself can be found on the Brightspace sites for each course.
+Make sure you check brightspace regularly for the latest notifications regarding important announcements, information sessions, events and curriculum information.